AllisonJiao/IntelliDish/documentation/M3_Requirements_and_Design.md

 ## 1. Change History
 <!-- Leave blank for M3 -->
-Left empty for this first version.
+Not applicable for this milestone.

 ## 2. Project Description
 Our app “IntelliDish - AI Powered Recipe Recommendations Taylored for your Stomach and Fridge” aims to solve challenges faced by people with busy schedules and limited access to diverse cooking ingredients.